This award is intended for students within the School of Social and Political Science.

 Anonymous, Postgraduate, MSc in Africa and International Development, 2020-2021

-Your SSPS Edinburgh Award for Professional Development will appear on your Higher Education Achievement Record (HEAR) transcript.
+Your SPS Edinburgh Award for Professional Development will also appear on your Higher Education Achievement Record (HEAR) transcript.

 There are over a hundred different versions of the Edinburgh Award at the University, the information below is specific to this version only.